umut-sahin/mythmallow/README.md

 # Mythmallow

-A top-down arena shooter roguelite in which you're a mythical marshmallow god fighting against peasant munchies such as chocolates, jellies, or candies!
+A top-down arena shooter roguelite in which you're a mythical marshmallow fighting against peasant munchies such as chocolates, jellies, or candies!

 ## Goal

-Mythmallow is created after playing excessive amount of [Brotato](https://store.steampowered.com/app/1942280/Brotato/) as a Rust developer.
-The purpose is to learn how to develop a game from start to end with [Bevy](https://bevyengine.org/) using the best practices, and share it with the community as an example.
+Mythmallow is created after playing excessive amount of [Brotato](https://store.steampowered.com/app/1942280/Brotato/) as a Rust enthusiast.
+The purpose is to learn how to develop a game from start to end with [Bevy](https://bevyengine.org/) using best practices, and share it with the community as an example.

 ## Installation

 Mythmallow is free and open source!
-It'll be released on Steam and Epic Games Store in the future for those who want to donate or want to have the convenience of having the game on a gaming platform.
+It'll be released on Steam and Epic Games Store for a small price in the future for those who want to donate or want to have the convenience of having the game on a gaming platform.

-At the time being, the only way to play is to build the game yourself.
+For the time being, the only way to play is to build the game yourself.
 The game is still in its infancy, so the release process is non-existent.

 ### Steam